lloaldo/vue3-tree-master/README.md

 - **Node Click Handling**: Select nodes with a click and handle selection changes via events.
 - **Customization**: Render custom nodes via a template function (`tpl`).
 - **Maximum Level Support**: Limit the depth of the tree.
+- **Dark Mode Support**: Toggle between light and dark themes for improved accessibility and user experience.
 - **TypeScript Support**: Fully typed with TypeScript for robust development.
 - **Vue 3 Compatibility**: Built with the Composition API.
 - **Animated Transitions**: Smooth expand/collapse animations for nodes (implemented via `CollapseTransition.vue`).